 By adding a backsplash to your bathroom, you can create a “statement wall” that will put all wallpapers to shame.
 Choose geometric tiles that go with your current wall tiles.
 For more flair, opt for playful patterns and colors.
 If you’re concerned about cleanliness, opt for ceramic tiles that offer a matte finish.
 To make the bathroom look bigger, be sure to choose a backsplash that’s a similar shade to the rest of the tiles.

 Pro Tip: If you’re redoing your rental property’s bathroom, opt for gray-toned tiles that “hide” the dust and dirt.
 Porcelain tiles are also perfect for rental properties as they last a long time.
 They’re also resistant to stains.
-These tiles can be pricey, but by hiring a property management company, you can save on your labor costs.
+These tiles can be pricey, but by getting a property management service, you can save on your labor costs.

 #4 Hang a Mirror